Saturday Apr 17th, 2021, 0630-0930

 The wind started blowing in our faces just as it was starting to warm up.
 It was cold and steady, making the walk quite unpleasant.
 I just put my head down and pressed on.
 A few trucks passed, heading for the mountains.
 We wanted to walk all the way to the highway but with the cold, I would have taken a ride if offered.

 We went to the Magdalena Cafe for breakfast, which was hopping since it was the only place open in town.
-We tried to buy breakfast for Skeeter but he needed to get ready to go to Pietown for a chili cook-off.
+We tried to buy breakfast for Skeeter, but he needed to get ready to go to Pietown for a chili cook-off.
 That sounded like fun but there was stuff we needed to do in this town before gallivanting off to another over an hour away.
 Like eat…a lot.
-We got the standard of some eggs and ham, all smothered in green chile…do you like green eggs and ham?
+We got the standard of some eggs and ham, all smothered in green chili…do you like green eggs and ham?
 Yes I do, especially when I’m starving.

 Sunday Apr 18th, 2021 Zero